laurentguilbert/django-trampoline/README.md

 [![Build Status](https://travis-ci.org/laurentguilbert/django-trampoline.svg?branch=develop)](https://travis-ci.org/laurentguilbert/django-trampoline)
 [![Coverage Status](https://coveralls.io/repos/github/laurentguilbert/django-trampoline/badge.svg?branch=develop)](https://coveralls.io/github/laurentguilbert/django-trampoline?branch=develop)

-Trampoline provides you with tools to easily setup, manage and index your Django models in Elasticsearch.
+Trampoline provides you with tools to easily setup, manage and index your Django models in ElasticSearch.
 It uses **celery** and is heavily reliant on **elasticsearch_dsl**.

 It was designed to allow re-indexing of your documents without any downtime by using intermediary indices along with aliases.